nemoweb/sparse_u-net_based_ids/README.md

 ## Authors

-The code is developed and maintained by Nunziato Cassavia, Massimo Guarascio, and Francesco Folino (nunziato.cassavia@icar.cnr.it, massimo.guarascio@icar.cnr.it , francesco.folino@icar.cnr.it)
+The code is developed and maintained by Nunziato Cassavia, Massimo Guarascio and Francesco Folino (nunziato.cassavia@icar.cnr.it, massimo.guarascio@icar.cnr.it , francesco.folino@icar.cnr.it)

 ### Input details